ranfysvalle02/bridgebase/README.md

 ### Why It Matters
 - **Mongo Overhead Isn’t Extreme**
   Converting SQL to a Mongo query does add some processing time, but the measured gap is relatively small.

-- **Parallel Execution**
-  Ray tasks handle both queries at once.
-The total time is roughly the duration of the slower query plus a little overhead, which is beneficial when both databases need to be queried for the same request.

 - **Real-World Impact**
   A few hundred milliseconds difference is often acceptable in practical apps—especially with caching or indexing.
 If there’s a desire to maintain a consistent SQL interface for multiple data stores, Mongo can still deliver decent performance in this setup.